katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-database-generation/tutorial.md

 # Step-by-step analysis

 # Download Protein Sequences using taxon names
+First, we want to generate a large comprehensive protein sequence database using the UniProt XML Downloader to extract sequences for species detected using 16S rRNA sequencing.
+To do so, you will need a tabular file that contains a list of species of interest.

+For this tutorial, a literature survey was conducted to obtain 118 taxonomic species of organisms that are commonly associated with the female reproductive tract **(REF)**.
+This species list was used to generate a protein sequences FASTA database was generated using the UniProt XML Downloader tool within the Galaxy framework.
+In this tutorial, the Species FASTA database (3,383,217 sequences) has already been provided as an input.
+However, if you have your own list of species of interest as a tabular file (Your_Species_tabular.tabular), steps to generate a FASTA file from a tabular file have included:

 ## Sub-step with **UniProt**

-For this tutorial, the Species FASTA database has already been provided as an input.
-However, these are the following steps to generate a FASTA file from a tabular file:

 > <hands-on-title> Download Protein Sequences using UniProt XML downloader</hands-on-title>
 > 1. {% tool [UniProt](toolshed.g2.bx.psu.edu/repos/galaxyp/uniprotxml_downloader/uniprotxml_downloader/2.3.0) %} with the following parameters:
->    - *"Select"*: `Species_tabular.tabular`
+>    - *"Select"*: `Your_Species_tabular.tabular`
 >        - {% icon param-file %} *"Dataset (tab separated) with Taxon ID/Name column"*: `output` (Input dataset)
 >        - *"Column with Taxon ID/name"*: `c1`
 >    - *"uniprot output format"*: `fasta`